X

 Cartagena may be right on the Caribbean coast, but its function as a major port city and oil extraction site make the city-adjacent beaches…somewhat less than alluring.
 If you truly want to spend time on beautiful Cartagena beaches, you’re going to have to take a little trip outside the city itself.

 While there are sandy beaches in Cartagena’s Bocagrande neighborhood, the water there is not the best.
-The good news is, there are easily-reached alternative options.
+The good news is, there are easily-reached alternative options for swimming and lounging around.
+However, you’re going to have to head to the Cartagena islands to find them.

 And also, Cartagena itself is pretty mesmerizing